 Destination NSW monitors different forms of transport to ensure that the State’s current transport offering is sufficient to meet the needs of the growing tourism industry.

 Air access plays an important role in attracting international visitors to a destination.
-This fact sheet provides an overview of international aviation capacity in NSW and Australia.
-It includes a comparison of air capacity into Australia’s major international airports, changes in capacity as well as information on seats and arrivals by airline for the top ten countries flying into Sydney Airport.
+This fact sheet provides an overview of international aviation capacity in NSW.
+It includes information on air capacity into NSW international airport, changes in capacity as well as information on seats and short-term visitor arrivals by top ten country markets by carrier.

 Domestic air connections are an important factor in the growth and development of a destination.
-This fact sheet provides an overview of domestic aviation capacity in NSW and Australia.
+This fact sheet provides an overview of domestic aviation capacity in NSW.

 This report, compiled by Cruise Down Under, looks at the economic impact of the cruise shipping industry in Australia for the 2015-16 financial year.

 The Cruise Line Industry Association (Australasia) has compiled a report on cruise passenger destinations and demographics in Australia and the world in 2016.

 Sydney is Australia’s premier cruise port and it continues to grow as a major international cruise destination.
 The Sydney Cruise Ship passenger survey sought to gain an understanding of the demographic profile, and travel and spend behaviour of passengers and crew of ships visiting Sydney.
 The survey was conducted during the peak travel period in 2014.